Being a governor at Stanmore College

 A role description is available which gives an indication of the responsibilities of a member of the Board.

-If you are interested in serving on the Board you can contact the Clerk, Naomi Shoffman for further information.
+If you are interested in serving on the Board you can contact the Director of Governance, Naomi Shoffman for further information.